Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 Manual setup is fine if your Royal Mail labels already download as clean 6x4 PDFs and you only print a few orders a week.

-Automation starts to make sense when you keep repeating the same annoying steps:
+Automation starts to make sense when you keep repeating the same steps:

 That is the workflow LabelChop is built to remove.
 You keep using your carrier, marketplace or shipping tool.
 LabelChop watches the download folder, recognises compatible shipping-label PDFs, crops or resizes them to 4x6 output and sends them to the thermal printer.